Skip to main content

 Shared Folder

-Please follow the steps indicated on the page to complete the creation of a shared folder.
+Please follow the on-screen instructions to complete the creation of a shared folder.

-• Enable Recycle Bin: When files in the shared folder are deleted, the deleted files will be moved to a folder named #recycle.
-You can set it so that only users in the admin user group have access to the Recycle Bin.
+• Enable Recycle Bin: When enabled, files deleted from the shared folder will be moved to a folder named #recycle.
+You can set it so that only users in the admin group can access the Recycle Bin.

-• Storage Quota: Specify the storage limit for the shared folder.
-The storage quota for shared folders can only be specified when using the Btrfs file system.
+• Storage Quota: Specifies the capacity limit for the shared folder.
+Storage quotas for shared folders can only be set when using the Btrfs file system.

 Naming Rules

-2. The length of the shared folder name should be between 1 to 255 characters, and it cannot be the same as a user name.
+2. Shared folder names must be between 1 and 64 characters long and cannot be the same as a user name.

 Note

-1. If the shared folder is enabled as a TerraSync team folder, after deleting files within this shared folder, you must first empty the recycle bin in the file manager and then go to the recycle bin in the TerraSync application for secondary cleanup to ensure that the files are completely deleted and space is freed.
+1. If a shared folder has been enabled as a TerraSync team folder, after deleting files within this shared folder, you must first empty the Recycle Bin in File Management, and then perform a secondary cleanup in the Recycle Bin within the TerraSync app to ensure the files are completely deleted and space is freed.

-2. If there are snapshots of the shared folder or volume where the files are located, after deleting the files, you must go to the Snapshot application or "File System Snapshots" to delete all related snapshots to free up space.
+2. If the shared folder or volume where the file is located has snapshots, after deleting the file, you must go to the Snapshot app or "File System Snapshots" and delete all related snapshots to free up space.

-3. You must set a retention period for the recycle bin; deleted files will be retained for a maximum of 60 days, after which the system will permanently delete these files.
+3. You must set a retention period for the Recycle Bin.
+Deleted files are retained for a maximum of 60 days.
+After this period, the system will permanently delete these files.

-The process of creating an encrypted shared folder is similar to creating a regular shared folder, but after clicking "Create," you need to check the "Encrypt this shared folder" box and enter an encryption key.
-After the shared folder is encrypted, even if the hard drive is removed from the NAS and mounted on another device, users without the encryption key will not be able to access or modify the encrypted data.
+The process of creating an encrypted shared folder is similar to creating a regular shared folder, but after clicking "Create", you need to check "Encrypt this shared folder" and enter an encryption key.
+Once a shared folder is encrypted, even if the hard drive is removed from the NAS and mounted on another device, users without the encryption key cannot access or modify the encrypted data.

 Password Rules